 At first you may think this is a classic vegan or vegetarian diet.
 It’s not a plant-based diet only, it is far more flexible and doesn’t boycott dairy, meat, seafood and eggs altogether.
 Its easy-going and inclusive approach make this diet an attractive one – nobody likes rules, after all!
 And what’s more, flexitarian diets promote consuming a wide variety of plant foods, so there are of course numerous nutritional benefits to adopting this way of eating.

 As a nation, we currently struggle to keep up with this figure, however with a plant-based diet heavily relying on fruit and vegetables, you’re likely to find it easier to consume the recommended amount.
 Likewise, as beans and pulses are greatly encouraged, you’re expected to have an increased intake of fibre, vitamins and minerals – ideal as most of us are also not consuming enough fibre!
 To give you a snapshot of how humble vegetables house an array of nutritional benefits, peas provide protein, fibre, folic acid and vitamin C. It’s natural to think that a plant-based diet can lead to a lack of protein, but this is far from the truth – plants provide protein too!

 If you’re trying to move towards more of a plant-based diet, now is a great time to get creative and experiment with new flavours and combinations that you’ve never tried before!
-Our Meat-Free Burgers, Sausages and Swedish Style Balls are packed with protein and provide fibre, and each have their own tasty combo of herbs and spices.
+Our Meat-Free Burgers, Sausages and Meat-free Meatballs are packed with protein and provide fibre, and each have their own tasty combo of herbs and spices.
 What’s not to love?!

 So why not get a taste for the flexitarian lifestyle with Green Cuisine and discover just how delicious and different plant-based foods can be!